Ginette Neveu

-Ginette Neveu (11 August 191928 October 1949) was a French classical violinist.
-She was killed in a plane crash at the age of 30.
+Ginette Neveu (11 August 1919 – 28 October 1949) was a French violinist.
+At the age of 15, she beat David Oistrakh to win the Polish Henryk Wieniawski Violin Competition.
+She made several concert tours and was considered to be 'one of the finest violinists of her generation'.
+Following an interruption to her career during the Second World War she resumed playing concerts more widely and made a small number of recordings.
+She died in the 1949 Air France Lockheed Constellation crash on São Miguel Island, in the Azores at the age of 30.

 Early life

-Neveu was born on 11 August 1919 in Paris into a musical family.
-Her brother Jean-Paul became a classical pianist (and her eventual accompanist) and the composer and organist Charles-Marie Widor was their great-uncle.
-Neveu's mother was her first teacher.
+Neveu was born in Paris on 11 August 1919 into a musical family.
+Neveu's father Maurice Alcide Auguste Neveu was a stockbroker, while her mother, Marie Jeanne Ronze-Neveu, an accomplished violinist, was her first teacher.
+The composer and organist Charles-Marie Widor was her great-uncle, and her younger brother Jean-Paul became a classical pianist, and her eventual accompanist.

 Neveu made her solo debut at the age of seven with Bruch's Violin Concerto No. 1 at the Salle Gaveau in Paris.
 In the same year she performed Mendelssohn's Violin Concerto in E minor with the Colonne Orchestra under Gabriel Pierné.
 Her parents then decided to send her to study under Line Talluel.
 Aged nine, she won first prize at the École Supérieure de Musique and the City of Paris Prix d'Honneur.
 After further studies with Jules Boucherit at the Conservatoire de Paris, she completed her training with instruction from George Enescu (who had been Yehudi Menuhin's teacher), Nadia Boulanger and Carl Flesch.
 Flesch offered to teach her without charge after hearing her in the Vienna International Violin Competition, at which, aged 12, she was placed fourth out of 250 entrants.
 The Vienna Neues Tageblatt wrote, "If you close your eyes, you think you are listening to the vigorous playing of a man and not that of a little girl in a white frock."